Summer Tree and Pest Manual

-If the infestation is particularly heavy or the lace bugs keep coming back year after year, think about scheduling foliar spray or basal bark spray treatments.
+If the infestation is particularly heavy or the lace bugs or mites keep coming back year after year, we can help.
+Talk to us about your insect management options today!

 Hurricane Season is on the Horizon

-If you’ve lived in North Carolina for more than a year, you know summer storms like hurricanes and tropical storms can make a mess of your yard.
+If you’ve lived in the Charlotte, Greensboro, or Raleigh, NC area for a while, you know severe summer weather like thunderstorms and hurricanes can make a mess of your yard.
 Is there a tree in your yard that looks like it might not survive the next hurricane season?
 Let us check it out.

-Turn to us for a tree risk assessment.
-You’ll want our experts, who have their ISA TRAQ credentials, to closely examine your tree to figure out if it’s at risk of falling.
-Depending on what we find, we may recommend tree trimming, tree removal, or PHC treatments.
+Summer is a great time to schedule a tree risk assessment.
+Our experts, who have their ISA TRAQ credentials, can closely examine the integrity of your tree.
+Depending on what we find, we may recommend insect or disease treatments, a supplemental support system, or pruning.